Jlbrown8708/Platformer-/README.md

 ## Controls

-Use the keys WASD to move, space bar to jump and mouse to look and active the use of mythological weapons
+Use the keys WASD to move, space bar to jump and mouse to look and activate the use of mythological weapons

 ## Developed